sktime/skbase/docs/source/contribute/development/developer_guide/ci.rst

     (including unit testing).
 This duplicates the code quality portion of the CI routine, but enables the longer unit testing portion of the CI routine to be cancelled whenever the code quality portion fails.
-A contribution that enables Github Action workflows to be cancelled when `pre-commit.ci <https://pre-commit.ci/>`_ fails, would be greatly appreciated.
+A contribution that enables GitHub Action workflows to be cancelled when `pre-commit.ci <https://pre-commit.ci/>`_ fails, would be greatly appreciated.

 Unit testing